connkat/school/COMP1131/Modules/Module1/module1-notes.md

 - You will encounter three kinds of errors as you develop programs:
 	• compile-time error: Any error identified by the compiler is called a compile-time error.
 When a compile-time error occurs, an executable version of the program is not created.
 	• runtime error: The second kind of problem occurs during program execution.
 It is called a runtime error and causes the program to terminate abnormally.
-	• logical error:  In this case, the soft- ware compiles and executes without complaint, but it produces incorrect results.
+	• logical error:  In this case, the software compiles and executes without complaint, but it produces incorrect results.

 There are four programming language levels
 - machine language